 So, Dr. Graham, thanks for making graham crackers.
 Now, if ya don’t mind, step aside and let us take them to a new level!
 Enjoy our crisp, flavorful, and not-too-sweet crackers.
 They’ll take you right back to those summer campfires.

-Then we’ll have fun making chocolate and vanilla marshmallows and learning how to make up our own flavors.
+Then we’ll have fun making vanilla marshmallows and learning how to make up our own flavors.
 Strawberry marshmallows?
 Mint marshmallows?
 Birthday cake marshmallows?
 You betcha.
 Any marshie you can dream up, you can make.
 You won’t believe the difference between your homemade marshmallows and the packaged varieties of your childhood.
 Join us and increase the flavor of your s’mores by 100%.

 |Dates for the Class||Price||Class Status||Register|